lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-4.rst

     FROM dp1.Object
     WHERE CONTAINS(POINT('ICRS', coord_ra, coord_dec),CIRCLE('ICRS', 53.13, -28.1, 0.0027))=1

 **3. Examine the job monitor.**
 Click on the "Job Monitor" tab on the top.
+If a "Job Monitor" tab does not appear at the top, click on the "menu" icon (three horizontal lines on upper left) and add it to your tabs.
 The job monitor will have all jobs submitted by you (created within the retention period).
 The jobs listed are in the chronological order (most recent first).
 You can return to any of those jobs by clicking the line corresponding to the particular job.